Unleash/unleash/website/docs/reference/feature-lifecycle.md

 :::info Availability

-Feature lifecycle was introduced in Unleash 6.1.0
+Feature lifecycle is currently in beta

 :::

 ![Feature Lifecycle example](/img/feature-lifecycle.png 'Feature Lifecycle example')

-Feature Lifecycle facilitates tracking the progression of features through various stages in their development and operational phases.
+Feature Lifecycle offers a solution for tracking and guiding the progression of software features from inception to retirement.
+Unlike common approaches that focus only on the lifecycle within one environment, Unleash provides a holistic view of each feature throughout its entire lifecycle.
-This systematic approach helps in identifying potential bottlenecks and improving the overall efficiency of the software development process.
+This facilitates the identification of bottlenecks at any stage, enhancing the efficiency of the software development process.

 ## Lifecycle stages